 • HSAlert – HSAlert is HSC’s Emergency Communications system, designed especially for decision makers at nonprofit organizations.
 In the event of a disaster with significant community impact, it will share information that will help organizations make the best possible decisions, including contracting issues, service delivery options, volunteer management, and more.

 • Free COOP Training for Nonprofits – HSC experts will be leading a two-day webinar training for human services providers to create Continuity of Operations Plan (COOP) for their organizations.
-This training is aimed at nonprofit leadership, and participants MUST attend both training sessions (April 7th and April 20th from 9 AM – 12 PM).
+This training is aimed at nonprofit leadership, and participants MUST attend both training sessions.

 • Federal Coronavirus Relief Bills: What Do They Mean for Nonprofits? – The networks of the National Council of Nonprofits hosted a national presentation to help all in the charitable community understand the various provisions of the two new federal stimulus laws and what they mean for nonprofits.
 The video of the webinar HERE.